matomatical/AI-and-society/comp90087/README.md

 apply to be a part of the teaching team, and I was honoured to be accepted as a COMP90087 tutor!

-Overall, the experience of teaching this subject left me with many thoughts and questions unresolved, and so one day I hope to find time to take a deeper dive into the underlying moral philosophy of the issues we have discussed.

 ## Teaching team